Last Updated on November 2, 2021 by Danny

 Dynamic or Condenser microphones

-These mics also do not pick up loads of sound spills, allowing you to isolate better and reduce background noise.
-They also have a simple design and a rugged build; this makes sure that they are highly durable and require little maintenance.
+These mics also do not pick up loads of sound spills, allowing you to isolate better and reduce noise.
+They also have a simple design and a rugged build; this makes sure that they are extremely durable and require little maintenance.

 Condenser microphones are generally used for capturing overhead, cymbal, and hi-hat sounds.
 Nowadays, there are even purpose-built condenser mics that can be used for miking toms,

-Condenser microphones are much more sensitive and responsive than dynamic ones, giving you a much better sound quality.
+Condenser microphones are much more sensitive and responsive than dynamic mics, giving you a much better sound quality.
 The sound is more natural and open.
-However, the issue is that they are terrible at cutting off background noise, making them somewhat unsuitable for live settings.
+However, the issue is that they are terrible at cutting off unwanted noise, making them somewhat unsuitable for live performances.

 Accessories are one of the nice perks of buying drum microphone kits.
 They make setting up and carrying around your microphones so much easier.

 You typically get DRUM MOUNTS for all your mics which allow you to firmly clamp your microphones onto the edges or rims of the drums.
 This makes sure that the microphone is close to your drum and is able to completely capture the sound of your drums.
-Few kits even come with stands that can be used to mount your tom and bass microphones.
+Few kits even come with stands that can be used to mount your tom mics and bass drum mics.

 You typically can also get Best XLR CABLES along with kits.
 These are usually of decent quality, and you won’t suffer any audio quality issues from them.